willwade/tts-wrapper/README.md

 ## To-Do

-- Fix Google and Microsoft credentials to use a tuple.
 - Improve the implementation of changing rate, volume, etc. (work in progress)
 - Add more tests and logging code for better debugging and exception handling.
 - Explore the possibilities of using libraries like [OpenTTS](https://github.com/synesthesiam/opentts/) and [Orca](https://github.com/synesthesiam/orca).